GuruOrGoru/folio-guru/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/06ea29e4-71c6-4abb-a693-421da8da93ea) and click on Share -> Publish.
+Simply fork this repo and use as your choice.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my project?

 Yes, you can!